henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/4-theme/2-theme-colors/content.md

 Add these lines to the colors in the config.

 Above is an example of a theme color that changes the hue using a `--hue` CSS variable.
 Of course it's also possible to do something simpler, like shades using colors in hex.

+Note that it's also possible to add a `DEFAULT` property with a color value if you want to be able to use `bg-random` without a number suffix.

 :::tip
 The default colors from the source code can be found here: https://github.com/unocss/unocss/blob/main/packages/preset-mini/src/_theme/colors.ts